-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 Since the claim occurred on the job, you should really be submitting a claim to your employer first to handle this through workers compensation.

 While this may also be a personal injury claim against the contractor, you need to first pursue the state authorized remedy.
 Once you have done so, this will determine your rights against the third party.
 For example, through the workers compensation policy, it may state that your employer pursues the third party for their negligence, not you.

 It may also state that by settling with your employer you agree NOT to pursue a claim against any one else in the form of a waiver of liability.
 Therefore, they were correct initially to refer you back to your employer.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.